kumar-a/kumar-a/README.md

   <a href="https://scholar.google.co.in/citations?user=ugmCylsAAAAJ&hl=en"><img src="https://img.shields.io/badge/-Google Scholar-555555?style=for-the-badge&logo=google-scholar&logoColor=white&color=blue" alt="Google Scholar"></a>
   <a href="https://www.researchgate.net/profile/Abhishek-Kumar-331"><img src="https://img.shields.io/badge/Research_Gate-00CCBB.svg?&style=for-the-badge&logo=ResearchGate&logoColor=white" alt=""></a>
 </p>

+I am working as a senior research fellow at the Department of Botany of Panjab University, Chandigarh.
+My research interests include the responses of ecological structure and functions to climate change.
+Currently, I am working on the elevational pattern of plant distributions and diversity in the Siwalik Ecosystem.

 <!--
 **Abhikumar86/abhikumar86** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.